Characters from Deus Ex: Mankind Divided. For characters who originated in previous games in the series, check the following pages:

 - "Agent Jensen.
 Am I going to have a problem with you?"Voice: Vernon Wells

 Director of Task Force 29's Prague branch and Adam's superior.
 He is a gay man with a family that he is currently splitting from.
 Adam isn't sure whether he's an Illuminati pawn or not.
+Miller's tough and somewhat vitriolic attitude towards Adam leads to some difficulties for the new TF 29 agent.

 - Ambiguously Evil: One of the main mysteries of Mankind Divided is whether Miller is part of the Illuminati.
 It turns out that while Miller does follow Illuminati orders, he's not happy with it and is unaware that his superiors are part of a conspiracy.
 He can potentially give his life to stop the Illuminati's schemes.

-- Faux Symbolism: If he dies, his body is posed in a t shape, extremely evocative of Christ on the cross.
+- Faux Symbolism: If he dies, his body is posed in a t-shape, extremely evocative of Christ on the cross.

 - Hidden Depths: Reading his e-mails reveals that he has an ex-husband and adopted children, including a daughter who suffers from an unspecified bone condition which is causing her great pain and would eventually cripple her.
 From his writing, he appears to be quite torn about the idea of giving her augmentations to cure it, revealing a sensitive and gentle side one would never imagine in the stone cold Miller.